 - Amount: Plenty of funds let you get started with as little as $1000.

 - Excessive fees have a negative effect on your investment returns, so don't pay too much.
 Annual management fees are deducted from your fund's balance each year.
 Other fees can also apply, including an entry fee percentage of your contributions, but much less through a discount broker.
-If you invest through a financial planner, fees are negotiable (most planners keep some of what you pay as their commission).
+If you invest through a financial planner, fees are negotiable.

 - Research where your money will be invested, including the mix of assets, sectors and companies.